 The Scrum Master’s role…

-- Focused set of responsibilities to ensure that the ceremonies and deliverables are following Agile best practices.
+- Focused set of responsibilities to ensure that the Agile ceremonies and deliverables are following Agile best practices.

 The Agile Project Manager’s role…